maritiren/maritiren.github.io/content/posts/threat-modeling.md

 ## Supportive tools to streamline the process
 To streamline the process and make it low-effort, organizations should develop supportive tools for threat modeling, such as

 - a process description for the threat modeling process, accompanied with a guided form to perform the process
-- a data classification table with examples, e.g. employee data is categorized as "internal"
+- a data classification table with examples, e.g. employee data is classified as "internal", while Protected Health Information (PHI) is classified as "critical"
-- a minimum set of threat scenarios that the organization's services should cover _(this is the most valuable for orgs where teams aren't used to threat modeling)_
+- a minimum set of threat scenarios that the organization's services should think through _(this very useful for orgs where teams aren't used to threat modeling)_
 - a threat analysis, who are likely to attack?
+This document might make it easier to understand why to defend the system
 - a description of the organization's risk appetite, how much risk is the organization willing to take?
 - a designated contact person for assistance and clarifications
 - a person to introduce the process the first time(s)

-Honestly, I don't expect all devs to read these documents.
+I don't expect all developers to read these documents.
 And I don't think anyone should expect that.
+However, experience show that some prefer having proper documentation with proper reasoning and boundaries.

-However, some times teams come to a point where they get uncertain.
-Uncertainties is a big no-no and should be eliminated!
-Let's say a team is stuck discussing whether a threat scenario is in scope for the company or not.
-Or, whether a piece of data should be classified as internal or confidential because they don't quite know how to classify data.
-Instead of having teams discussing without really knowing, which in turn can give the process negative vibes, give them the tools to look it up.
+I have experienced teams stuck discussing whether a threat scenario is is scope for their company, and also discussing whether a data type is "internal" or "protected".
+Both times, they seemed annoyed and I ended be classified as internal or confidential.
+Instead of having this uncertainty, define and document the boundaries.
+With well-made processes and boundaries, negative vibes are avoided

 ## Data-flow diagrams
 Data-flow diagrams are integral to most threat modeling activities.
 It is a